-The full Hunter’s Moon is the full moon immediately coming after the full Harvest Moon – the closest full moon to the autumn equinox.
+The Hunter’s Moon is the full moon immediately after the Harvest Moon – the closest full moon to the autumn equinox.
 This year’s full Harvest Moon fell on the night of September 24-25, 2018, a touch more than two days after the September equinox.

 Meanwhile, in the Southern Hemisphere, the opposite is taking place.
 The more northerly moonrises along the horizon mean a longer-than-average time between successive moonrises, from night to night, over the coming nights.

-Tonight’s moon shines fairly close to the planet Uranus on the sky’s dome.
-That means this faint world will be lost in the glare of the almost-full moon.
+One caution … don’t expect to see Uranus with the eye.
+This faint world will be lost in the glare of the almost-full moon.

 Even on a dark moonless night, Uranus appears – at best – as a faint speck of light to the eye alone.
 You need exceptional vision to see this distant world without an optical aid, even under the best conditions.
 Here’s a good sky chart, if you want to see Uranus.